rizac/sdaas/README.md

 ```
 (-e is optional)

-Less safe option as it installs all dependencies with the newest available.
+This installs all dependencies with a *minimum required* version,
-Consenquently, something which might not work (we do our best but we cannot keep
+meaning that this prgram *might* not work (we do our best but we cannot keep
 up rapidly with all libraries updates, fix the new errors in our code, their
-deprecation warnings, and so on). **However it will NOT necessarily override
+deprecation warnings, and so on), but already installed programs *are more likely*
-already installed dependencies, if present in the virtual environment**
+to continue working.
-(not that scikit is in any case installed with a specific version 0.21.3,
+(note that scikit-learn is in any case installed with a specific version 0.21.3,
 necessary to load the model trained with that version)